-Leh is a city in the Himalayas that is famous for breathtakingly gorgeous natural surroundings, Buddhist architecture and stunning trekking areas.
-Surrounded by mountains and possessing a cold desert climate, this can be best explored if you take a Leh road trip.
+Leh is a city in the Ladakh region of the Himalayas that is famous for breathtakingly gorgeous natural surroundings, Buddhist architecture, and stunning trekking areas.
+Surrounded by mountains and possessing a cold desert climate, this can be best explored if you take a Leh Ladakh road trip.

-1) If I rent a car for traveling to Leh, will I be able to cover the entire place?
+1) If I rent a car for traveling to Leh, will I be able to cover the entire Ladakh region?

-If you have rented a car from any place other than Leh, you will be able to use it just to reach the place.
+If you have rented a car from any place other than Leh, you will be able to use it just to reach the place i.e Leh.
 Once you have reached there, you won’t be able to explore further.
 To do so, you will have to rent a different car again to explore the place and local sightseeing.
-Only Jammu and Kashmir registered vehicles can be used for Leh local sightseeing
+Only Jammu and Kashmir registered vehicles can be used for Leh local sightseeing.

 2) Do I need a passport to visit Leh?

 If you are an Indian citizen, you do not require any passport or visa for Leh road trip.
-However, if you are going to continue your journey further to Ladakh, you will require inner line permits as mentioned by the government of India.
+However, if you are going to continue your journey further to the Ladakh region, you will require inner line permits as mentioned by the government of India.
 These permits can be obtained from the state administrations of the Leh city and it requires any Indian Government approved ID like Aadhar, Voter ID, Driver’s License.

 3) What is the best time to go on a road trip to Leh?

 However, if you are looking on for an adventurous trip, then the winter months of December and January would be suitable.
 These months will offer you a chilling and harsh climate along with snowfall which could lead out to be a thrilling experience, but you can only fly to Leh, roads remain inaccessible.

 4) What type of clothes do I need to travel to Leh?

-For a comfortable journey, dress in a woollen jacket because whether be it summer or winter, cold chilly winds always prevail in the place.
+For a comfortable journey, dress in a woolen jacket because whether be it summer or winter, cold chilly winds always prevail in the place.
 Gloves and caps that would cover your ears should be preferred as well.
-Apart from this, carry thermal inners, trekking shoes, and woollen clothing to keep yourself warm in Leh.
+Apart from this, carry thermal inners, trekking shoes, and woolen clothing to keep yourself warm in Leh.